brunopc-net/Cerberus/readme.md

 ❌ If I delete an important document, it's been >24h, and that document wasn't part of the last yearly backup

-That's why I'm thinking about adding some last week/last month/last quarter backup on the pCloud drive as well
+That's why I'm thinking adding last week/last month/last quarter backup capabilities to Cerberus.